microsoft/Dynamics365-Apps-Samples/customer-service/omnichannel/smart-assist-bot/README.md

 # Build a custom smart assist bot
+Sample code provided in github enables Smart Bot with KBSearch and natural language understanding(LUIS) capabilities.
+Either you can deploy a bot from the scratch or integrate to your exisiting bot.

+1) Deploying a new Smart Assist Bot
+2) Integrating to an exisiting Azure Bot

+## Deploying a new Smart Assist Bot

+To develop a WebApp based Smart Bot, Please follow the steps mentioned below.

+• Download the github code sample by clicking on Clone or Download link
+• Open the code in visual studio 2017 or above.
+This setup broadly contains 3 steps
+    * Fill the values in [appsettings.json](SmartAssistBot/appsettings.json) file
+    * Publish the webapp to Azure
+    * Update Messaging endpoint of Bot channels registration

+## Update App settings

+You need to update LUIS, Bot Channels registration and CDS settings.
+LUIS app setting can be left blank if you are interested only in KB search

+    // LUIS connection settings
+    "LuisAPIHostName": "westus.api.cognitive.microsoft.com",
+    "LuisAPIKey": "",
+    "LuisAppId": "",

+1) Register a bot with Azure Bot Service and obtain the Microsoft App ID and a Client secret (a) App ID:
+        * Create registration resource following [this documentation](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration?view=azure-bot-service-3.0#create-a-registration-resource)
+        * Go to the Azure App Service resource which is just created.
+        * In the right pane, in the resource blade, click on Settings.
+The resource Settings page opens up.
+        * From the Settings page, copy the generated Microsoft App ID

+    (b) Client Secret:
+        * Generate Client secret or registration password like mentioned here

+2) Update the App ID and secret in appsettings.json

+    // Bot settings
+    "MicrosoftAppId": "<Microsoft App Id as generated in step 1a>", "MicrosoftAppPassword": "<Microsoft App password as generated in step 1b>", "REMOTEDEBUGGINGVERSION": "15.0.28307.222",
+    "ScmType": "None"

+3) Create an azure application to access dynamics CDS following [this link](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/walkthrough-register-app-azure-active-directory#create-an-application-registration) and copy the Application (client) ID and client secret

+4) Update the CDS settings in appsettings.json

+     //Dynamics connection settings
+    "DynamicsAppId": "<Azure Application Id created in step 3, This enables Bot to talk to CDS>", "DynamicsAppSecret": "<App secret for CDS App Id creates in step 3>", "DynamicsOrgUrl": "<CDS Org Url>",
+    "TenantId": "<CDS Tenant Id>"

+## Publish your WebApp to azure

+Build your code and publish from visual studio like mentioned in this [link](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/walkthrough-register-app-azure-active-directory#create-an-application-registration)
+Copy the WebApps endpoint which opens up in a browser after publish say https://smartassistbot2020.azurewebsites.net/

+## Update Messaging endpoint of Bot channels registration

+- Now update the Messaging endpoint of Bot channels registration created in 3(a) with the WebApps  messaging endpoint created in previous step
+Messaging endpoint =  WebApp Endpoint + /api/messages  (i.e)  https://smartassistbot2020.azurewebsites.net/api/messages

+- Make sure to enable Teams channel and ‘Always ON’ settings

+## Test your Smart bot

+Test the bot.
+For more information on how to test the bot, see Test the bot.
+If you are using trail org use keywords ‘travel’  or ‘book’ or ‘audio equipment’

+## Integrating to an exisiting Azure Bot

+# Build a custom smart assist bot

 This sample code for building a custom smart assist bot is built on top of the bot code that is generated when you create an Azure webapp bot.
 More information: [Create a bot with Azure Bot Service > Download code](https://docs.microsoft.com/en-us/azure/bot-service/abs-quickstart?view=azure-bot-service-4.0#download-code).